Stonebwoy reveals reluctance to support young artists due to past ingratitude

 Source: www.ghanaweb.com

-Ghanaian musician Stonebwoy has shared that his reluctance to support young artists is due to past experiences of ingratitude.
+Ghanaian musician Stonebwoy has shared his reluctance to support young artists due to past experiences of ingratitude.

 According to Stonebwoy in an interview with Amansan Krakye, not all instances of support he has offered to young artists have been publicly acknowledged, making it challenging to gauge the impact of his assistance.

-He noted that there have been incidents that exposed flaws within the music industry, leading to disappointments and setbacks.
+He noted that there have been incidents that exposed flaws within the music industry system, leading to disappointments and setbacks.

 The artiste highlighted the potential risks and financial implications involved in supporting and investing in the music industry.